mrdominguez/parallel-ssh-scp/README.md

 The latest release contains performance enhancements, specifically, optimizations to the concurrency management logic (among other code improvements).

-It is compatible with the Okta ASA ScaleFT client when using the `-via` option, which works with SSH as well as SCP protocols.
+It is compatible with the Okta ASA ScaleFT client when using the `-via` option, which works with both SSH and SCP protocols.
 Further, SSH allows connecting to remote hosts though a jump host (bastion) with [ProxyJump](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump).
 Set `-sshOpts` or simply use the equivalent `-proxy` option:

 ```